World Meteorological Organization

 Risks

-• Security and continuity risks: Open-source software from niche or less-established projects may pose security risks due to limited formal code audits.
-Additionally, the complexity of open-source software supply chains creates vulnerabilities that could be exploited to implant malicious code.
+• Security risks: The openness of FOSS source code means that vulnerabilities can be identified — and fixed — by a wide community of developers; this transparency is a significant security advantage over proprietary software where code cannot be independently inspected.
+However, software from niche or less-established projects may pose security risks where the contributor community is too small to provide adequate review.
+Additionally, the complexity of FOSS supply chains can create vulnerabilities that could be exploited to implant malicious code.
 These risks are amplified in meteorological applications, especially when handling sensitive observational data or real-time forecasting models.

 • Maintenance risks: Fixes for vulnerabilities rely on community responsiveness.
 If an open-source project is discontinued, known vulnerabilities may remain unaddressed.